hegdeatjm/react-native-camera-mlkit/docs/installation.md

 }
 ```

-The above settings in the ReactNative project over-rides the values present in the `react-native-camera`
+The above settings in the ReactNative project over-rides the values present in the `react-native-camera-mlkit`
 module.
 For your reference below is the `android/build.gradle` file of the module.

 ```gradle